Our Impact & History

-- Adopt-a-Beach: Each year more than 15,000 volunteers clean up beaches on all five Great Lakes.
+- Adopt-a-Beach: Each year thousands of volunteers clean up beaches on all five Great Lakes.
 Our volunteers are on the front lines of keeping litter, most of it plastic, out of our lakes.
 And they collect valuable data on what they find for researchers to use worldwide.

 - Alliance Ambassadors: From talks at local civic clubs to setting up a booth at a volunteer fair, nearly 200 trained Ambassadors help us spread the word about Great Lakes issues and how to get involved.

-- Great Lakes in My World: Our K-12 educational curriculum has connected nearly 60,000 students to hands-on Great Lakes learning.
+- Great Lakes in My World: Our K-12 educational curriculum has connected nearly 60,000 students to hands-on Great Lakes learning and is available for free on our website.
 And our H.O.M.E.School lessons provide Great Lakes activities for kids who are learning at home.

 Research & Analysis

 - Assessing water affordability: Costs for sewer and drinking water services are rising in communities around the region.
-We and Ohio Environmental Council commissioned a study assessing the affordability of basic water services for low-income households in the state of Ohio.
-In short, it’s a challenge for many Ohioans.
+We partnered with Ohio Environmental Council to commission a study assessing the affordability of basic water services for low-income households in the state of Ohio.
+In short, it’s a challenge for many Ohioans in urban and rural areas.
 Now, we’re working to develop policy solutions that protect our water and improve our infrastructure, while not disproportionately impacting the most economically vulnerable.

-- Stopping invasive Asian Carp: A regional policy leader on invasive species issues, we’ve led the campaign to keep invasive Asian Carp out of the Great Lakes for the past decade.
-We released a groundbreaking report calling for permanent separation of the Great Lakes and Mississippi River basins to prevent inter-basin transfer of Asian carp and other invasive species.
-Now we’re working to advance the U.S. Army Corps of Engineer’s proposed project at the Brandon Road Lock and Dam – the best solution currently available to prevent Asian Carp from reaching the lakes.
+- Stopping invasive carp: A regional policy leader on invasive species issues, we’ve led the campaign to keep invasive carp out of the Great Lakes for the past decade.
+We released a groundbreaking report calling for permanent separation of the Great Lakes and Mississippi River basins to prevent inter-basin transfer of invasive carp and other invasive species.
+Now we’re working to advance the U.S. Army Corps of Engineer’s proposed project at the Brandon Road Lock and Dam – the best solution currently available to prevent invasive carp from reaching the lakes.

 - Convening peer exchanges for local officials: Climate change is already straining the Great Lakes, and communities facing drinking water and sewer infrastructure issues are being strained even further.
 We are partnering with cities around the lakes, bringing them together to share the creative ways they are addressing water issues, and working together to find solutions.